siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 So the exact role of the argument above is not to claim that raw vacuum superposition already gives the full interaction law.
 Its role is sharper:

-- it shows what any correct first-order interaction law must do,
+- it shows what any correct leading weak-field interaction term must do,
 - it shows why a one-channel account gives only the Newtonian half-value,
 - it shows why the full electromagnetic interaction must double that result.